 First there is the locally awarded Commissioner’s Commendation Award.
-There are no specific criteria for this and the award is made at the discretion of the County Commissioner.
+There are no specific criteria for this and the award is made at the discretion of the relevant Commissioner.
 If you believe that someone deserves recognition for their contribution to Scouting but does not qualify for any other award please make a recommendation via your District Commissioner.

 Then there are the Scout Association Awards for Good Service, Gallantry and Meritorious Conduct.